Statistiekman/npo-backstage-examples/README.md

 NPO Backstage Examples
 ======================
 This repository contains example code for data from the [NPO Backstage](http://www.npo.nl/specials/backstage) API.
+In the ``python`` folder we currently have examples showing how to search the API and apply facets and filters on fields.

 Problems with the API and feature requests can also be reported here on the [Issues page](https://github.com/openstate/npo-backstage-examples/issues).

 NPO Backstage is an initiative of [NPO](http://www.npo.nl) in collaboration with [Open State Foundation](http://www.openstate.eu).